 Is a 1000 SAT Score Good for 2026?

-Yes, a 1000 SAT score is considered Foundational.
-Nationally, this performance puts you in the 35th-50th percentile of nearly 2 million annual test-takers.
+A 1000 SAT score is considered Low — Explore All Options.
+Nationally, this puts you in the 18th–25th percentile among approximately 1.7 million annual test-takers.

-To help you build a balanced college list, we have analyzed thousands of data points from the Common Data Set (CDS) to categorize the schools below into Reach, Match, and Safety categories specifically for a 1000 applicant.
+To help you identify the right college list, our team has analyzed Common Data Set (CDS) submissions from hundreds of US and Canadian universities to categorize schools into Reach, Match, and Safety tiers specifically for a 1000 applicant.
+See the full school list below.

 Best Colleges for 1000 SAT Score